apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Components.md

 5. After all credentials have been attempted check security policy again and throw `AuthenticationException` if not satisfied.

 There is an implicit security policy that requires at least one handler to successfully authenticate a credential.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#authentication-policy).

 ## Authentication Handlers